Italy's coronavirus death toll surged by 969 yesterday, in the biggest one-day jump that any country has suffered so far.

 Franco Locatelli, who heads the council which advises the government on health matters, told reporters this deadline would need extending.

-"If I had to decide using today's data, I believe it is inevitable these measures will be prolonged," he said before yesterday's figures were released.
+"If I had to decide using today's data, I believe it is inevitable these measures will be prolonged," he said before Friday's figures were released.

-Schools and universities were amongst the first places to be shut down, closing their doors nationwide on March 5.
+Schools and universities were among the first places to be shut down, closing their doors nationwide on March 5.

-Education minister Lucia Azzolina said yesterday that the current date for the order to be lifted, April 3, would also have to be extended.
+Education minister Lucia Azzolina said on Friday that the current date for the order to be lifted, April 3, would also have to be extended.

 "Our aim is to ensure that students return to school only when we are completely sure that it is safe.
 Health is the priority," she told state broadcaster RAI.